Venafi/ansible-collection-venafi/README.md

 ### Roles

-- [`venafi.machine_identity.certificate`](roles/certificate/README.md): Enrolls a certificate and move it to a remote location.
+- [`venafi.machine_identity.certificate`](roles/certificate/README.md): Enrolls a certificate and optionally deploys it to a remote location.
-- [`venafi.machine_identity.policy`](roles/policy/README.md): Creates a new policy on VaaS or TPP, using a policy specification file.
+- [`venafi.machine_identity.policy`](roles/policy/README.md): Creates or updates certificate policy on VaaS or TPP using a specification file.

 ## License